Tjebbedebruh/bird-flocking/README.md

 ## Visual range

 There are a ton of ways to extend this simple model to better simulate the behavior of different animals.
 An example I showed in the video is to limit the "visual range" of each boid.
 Real animals can't see the entire flock; they can only see the other animals around them.
-By adjusting the `visualRange` variable, you can adjust how far each boid can "see"—that is which other boids it considers when applying the three rules above.
+By adjusting the `visualRangeBoids` variable, you can adjust how far each boid can "see"—that is which other boids it considers when applying the three rules above.

 ## How do I run this code?